pfanto/pfaffian/README.md

 to carry out the particle-number projection in the single j-shell model described in the main text.

+The directory pfproj/ contains the Python codes and data files required to make all the figures shown in the article.
+Its subdirectories are:

 scripts/: This directory contains the Python codes to use the Pfaffian formula.
 This directory also includes a Python code to do the projection explicitly in the many-particle space.